ZeusLN/zeus-docs/docs/for-users/embedded-node/backup-and-recovery.md

 ## Restoring a wallet

+ZEUS currently only allows one embedded node wallet at a time, so if you have already initialized a wallet, you must uninstall and reinstall the app.

 Once you're ready to recover, go to the Settings menu in ZEUS.
 It is accessible from the top left corner on the main view (typically an icon of Zeus) if you have a wallet configured already, or by pressing 'Advanced set-up' on the splash screen of a new install.

 From there you can add a new node by pressing the top field (it will either say 'No Nodes', or the name of your active connection), and then hitting the plus (+) icon in the top right corner.